Does Acupuncture Hurt?

 A Final Thought

-Most of the time, the condition you're coming in for such as chronic pain, tension, stress, and others is more uncomfortable than the needle itself.
+Most of the time, the condition you're coming in for such as chronic pain, tension, or stress is more uncomfortable than the needle itself.
 Here’s something interesting: feeling the needle sensations (within reason) can actually help us achieve better results, especially when we’re working with the body’s energy (qi) to bring about healing.

 So if you’re worried about pain, you can relax.
 Acupuncture is designed to work with your body, not against it.